anthonyjdella/rcs-unlocked/README.md

 ```
 </details>

-#### Option B: Rich Card Template with Media
+#### Option B: Create a Rich Card Template with Media

-First, create a rich card template with media.
+This option creates a single rich card with media, quick actions, and links.

 <details>
   <summary>Click to view the code</summary>